Evaluating the Performance of Approximation Mechanisms under Budget Constraints: Revenue Gaps

 Readily modifying Lemma~\ref{L:bound-1} obtains $\Rev (\hat V, \hat W) \, \geq \, B^2/8 B^B$.
 Likewise, a simple modification of Lemma~\ref{L:bound-2} obtains the following inequality, which holds for any fixed integer $1 \leq m < k$: $\Rev (\hat V, \hat W | \cali S_{m}) \, \leq \, (m+1)B / B^{B}$.
 Using the fact that $B = 2k$, we can write again

 Finally, letting $k \to \infty$ shows that $\GFOR (\cali S_m; \scr B_{0}) \, = \, 0$. \end{proof}

-A closer look at the proof of \autoref{P:menu-size} enables us to strengthen this result for distributions with finite support.
-Indeed, the revenue gap between the optimal mechanism and the optimal approximation mechanism can be exceedingly large as long as the menu size complexity of the class of approximation mechanisms we consider grows in a sub-linear way.
-Recall that a positive real valued function $\phi$ defined on the set of positive integers is called \emph{sub-linear} if $\lim_{k \to \infty} \phi(k)/k = 0$.
+A closer look at the proof of \autoref{P:menu-size} enables us to strengthen this result.
+Indeed, the revenue gap between the optimal mechanism and the optimal approximation mechanism can be exceedingly large as long as the menu size complexity of the class of approximation mechanisms we consider grows in a sublinear way.
+Recall that a positive real-valued function $\phi$ defined on the set of positive integers is called \emph{sublinear} if $\lim_{k \to \infty} \phi(k)/k = 0$.
 This is often written as $\phi \in o(k)$, where $o(k)$ refers to the class of functions that grow asymptotically slower than any linear function.
-Thus, we can show that any mechanism with asymptotically sub-linear menu size complexity cannot guarantee a positive fraction of the optimal revenue, if the buyer's family of random-vectors is either $\scr B_u$ or $\scr B_0$.
+Thus, we can show that any mechanism with asymptotically sublinear menu size complexity cannot guarantee a positive fraction of the optimal revenue, if the buyer's family of random-vectors is either $\scr B_u$ or $\scr B_0$.